How to Fix a Curved Spine

 • Manual Therapy: Hands-on techniques to improve mobility and alignment.

-• Stretching Routines: Improving flexibility to reduce strain on the spine.
+• Stretching Routines: Improving flexibility to reduce strain on the spine and support your journey on how to straighten a curved spine effectively.

 Lifestyle Changes for a Healthy Spine